Fully referenced facts about Covid-19, provided by experts in the field, to help our readers make a realistic risk

 - The fear of a shortage of ventilators was unjustified.
 According to lung specialists, the invasive ventilation (intubation) of Covid-19 patients, which is partly done out of fear of spreading the virus, is in fact often counterproductive and damaging to the lungs.

-- Various studies have shown that the main routes of transmission of the virus are neither long-range aerosols (i.e. tiny particles floating in the air) nor smear infections (i.e. on surfaces), but direct contact and droplets produced when coughing or sneezing.
+- Various studies have shown that the main routes of transmission of the virus are neither long-range aerosols (i.e. tiny particles floating in the air) nor smear infections (i.e. on surfaces), but direct contact and droplets produced when talking or coughing.
+However, in some circumstances, indoor aerosol transmission appears to be possible.

-- The effectiveness of face masks in healthy and asymptomatic individuals remains questionable.
-Experts warn that such masks may interfere with normal breathing and may become “germ carriers”.
-Leading doctors called them a “media hype” and “ridiculous”.
+- There is still little to no scientific evidence for the effectiveness of cloth face masks in healthy and asymptomatic individuals.
+Experts warn that such masks may interfere with normal breathing and may become “germ carriers” if used repeatedly.

-- Many clinics in Europe and the US remained strongly underutilized or almost empty during the Covid19 peak and in some cases had to send staff home.
+- Many clinics in Europe and the US remained strongly underutilized or almost empty during lockdowns and in some cases had to send staff home.
 Millions of surgeries and therapies were cancelled, including many cancer screenings and organ transplants.

 - Several media were caught trying to dramatize the situation in hospitals, sometimes even with manipulative images and videos.
 In general, the unprofessional reporting of many media maximized fear and panic in the population.

 - The virus test kits used internationally are prone to errors and can produce false positive and false negative results.
-Moreover, the official virus test was not clinically validated due to time pressure and may sometimes react positive to other coronaviruses.
+Moreover, the official virus test was not clinically validated due to time pressure and may sometimes react positive to other common coronaviruses.

-- Numerous internationally renowned experts in the fields of virology, immunology and epidemiology consider the measures taken to be counterproductive and recommend rapid natural immunisation of the general population and protection of risk groups.
+- Numerous internationally renowned experts in the fields of virology, immunology and epidemiology consider the measures taken to be counterproductive and recommend rapid natural immunization of the general population and protection of risk groups.

 - At no time was there a medical reason for the closure of schools, as the risk of disease and transmission in children is extremely low.
 There is also no medical reason for small classes, masks or ‘social distancing’ rules in schools.